|Maine State Sales Tax for 2016||Maximum Municipal Sales Tax|

 What sales are exempt from the Maine Sales Tax?

 Many states set special sales tax rates for certain types of goods like groceries or clothes, and may completely exempt certain transactions from state and local sales taxes.
-Maine completely exempts unprepared food and groceries from the Maine state sales tax.
+Maine, however, does not exempt any purchases from state or local sales taxes.

 Maine does not have special sales tax rates for certain types of purchase, a common practice in many states for goods such as food and clothing.While many other states also collect a special (and often higher) sales tax on prepared and restaraunt food, Maine does not have a specific restaraunt sales tax.

 Generally, the Maine sales tax is collected only from the end consumer, or the end user of the product.
 Customers buying products in bulk, as a business-to-business transaction, or buying with the intent to resell do not have to pay the Maine sales tax if they provide the seller with a Maine Sales Tax Exemption Certificate at the time of purchase.
 Most states will accept the Uniform Sales and Use Tax Certificate for this purpose, which is available from the Multistate Tax Commission here.